-MELINDA: I’ll be looking forward to see how well this series wears, six volumes in.
+MJ: I’ll be looking forward to see how well this series wears, six volumes in.

 SEAN: A brief reminder that NONE of these series are Excel Saga.
 Ask your local bookseller for EXCEL SAGA 27 by name.
 Accept no imitations!

 SubLime also gives us a short story collection with the oddly capitalized title NightS.
 The S stands for… who knows.
 Seme?
 Sadist?
 Saucy?

 ASH: I have no idea, but I do know I love Kou Yoneda’s work.
 I’ve been looking forward to this release.

 MICHELLE: Me, too.
 I really liked No Touching At All.

 MJ: Apparently, it stands for $.
 I’ll be picking it up, too.